Keksuccino/docs_fancymenu/docs/essential.md

 ---
 # Essential

-The Essential mod used to be compatible with FancyMenu because of them adding support for FancyMenu from their side, but this compatibility seems to not be present anymore.
+The [Essential](https://www.curseforge.com/minecraft/mc-mods/essential-mod) mod used to be compatible with FancyMenu because of them adding support for FancyMenu from their side, but this compatibility seems to **not be present anymore**.

 Since some update to their mod or launcher, users report massive problems again with Essential + FancyMenu, like Essential elements not being visible in the layout editor, or customized Essential elements reverting back to default when leaving the editor.

+[This GitHub issue](https://github.com/Keksuccino/FancyMenu/issues/1762) talks about one of the problems.

 > [!IMPORTANT]
-> This conflict/incompatibility needs to get fixed on ESSENTIAL'S SIDE.
-FancyMenu is not at fault for this and the recommented way for getting back Essential support is to report the incompatibility to the Essential team.
+> This conflict/incompatibility needs to get fixed on **ESSENTIAL'S SIDE**.
+FancyMenu is **not** at fault for this and the recommented way for getting back Essential support is to report the incompatibility to the Essential team.